A Compact Story of Positivity in de Sitter: Introduction

 Much of the structure of cosmological observables relevant for cosmic surveys already appears when studying the behavior of quantum fields in the simpler setting of a fixed de Sitter (dS) background.
 Two principles that have driven recent developments in perturbative dS calculations are symmetries and positivity.
 A fixed dS background has a group $SO(4,1)$ of isometries~\cite{Spradlin:2001pw}.
 These generate Ward identifies for the late time correlators that are similar to a Euclidean Conformal Field Theory (CFT) in 3 dimensions~\cite{Strominger:2001pn,Maldacena:2011nz,Antoniadis:2011ib,Creminelli:2011mw}.
 Since the future surfaces are space-like, there is no manifest notation of unitarity associated with the operators appearing in these Ward identities.
 Yet, we know that the QFT in curved space must still obey some notions of positivity either from the spectral density~\cite{Bros:2010rku,Marolf:2010zp}, or from the wavefunction~\cite{Melville:2021lst,Goodhew:2021oqg,Meltzer:2021zin,Goodhew:2024eup}.
 The positivity of the two-point statistics of real fields has a long history in dS.
 For example, it is the basis for the Higuchi bound~\cite{Higuchi:1986py}, which limits that range of allowed masses.
 Positivity bounds are also observationally relevant in the form of the Suyama-Yamaguchi inequality~\cite{Suyama:2007bg,Smith:2011if} that relates the amplitudes of the three- and four-point functions from inflation.
-More recently, approaches relying on positivity of the spectral densities~\cite{Hogervorst:2021uvp,DiPietro:2021sjt,Loparco:2023rug}, and both the two-point~\cite{Cohen:2024anu} and four-point~\cite{Green:2023ids} statistics have been developed to constrain the spectrum of operators in dS.
-Finding the connection between these explicit results and the positivity bounds associated with scattering amplitudes~\cite{Pham:1985cr,Adams:2006sv,deRham:2022hpx} remains as one of the goals of the program to better understand cosmological correlators (see e.g.~\cite{Baumann:2015nta,Baumann:2019ghk,Grall:2021xxm,Creminelli:2022onn,Melville:2024ove,Pueyo:2024twm}).
+More recently, approaches relying on positivity of the spectral densities~\cite{Hogervorst:2021uvp,DiPietro:2021sjt,Loparco:2023rug}, and both the two-point~\cite{Cohen:2024anu} and four-point~\cite{Green:2023ids} statistics have been developed to constrain the spectrum of operators in dS.\footnote {All of these bounds crucially rely on the dS isometries, and therefore do not generalize to inflation~\cite{Green:2023ids}.} Finding the connection between these explicit results and the positivity bounds associated with scattering amplitudes~\cite{Pham:1985cr,Adams:2006sv,deRham:2022hpx} remains as one of the goals of the program to better understand cosmological correlators (see e.g.~\cite{Baumann:2015nta,Baumann:2019ghk,Grall:2021xxm,Creminelli:2022onn,Melville:2024ove,Pueyo:2024twm}).

 Unfortunately, symmetries and positivity do not work together as seamlessly in dS as one might expect from AdS or flat space~\cite{Flauger:2022hie}.
 Dimensions of operators in dS can become complex~\cite{dsrep0,Bargmann:1946me,dsrep1,dsrep2,Sun:2021thf,Penedones:2023uqc}, ensuring that the statistics of individual scaling operators are not subject to positivity bounds.
 Still, real fields in dS should obey positivity constraints on their even point statistical correlators.
 Surprisingly, these constraints cannot be satisfied using only the spectrum of operators determined at separated points and their Ward identities.
 Instead, positivity is maintained due to contact terms that naively violate the Ward identities~\cite{Cohen:2024anu}.
 In this sense, the interplay between positivity and symmetries is subtle: making one manifest can obscure the other.